 While my kit lens was a standard zoom lens, prime lenses have a fixed focal length (meaning you can’t zoom with them) and they always have a wide aperture rate (in other words: low f-stop).
 Generally, the lower the f-number on the lens (like f/1.8 or f/1.4), the better.
 Low f-number means you can create a shallow depth of field (otherwise known as blurry background) and since they allow a great amount of light into your camera, they perform really well in low-light conditions.

 I didn’t want to spend a lot of money and wanted a really basic lens so I chose to buy a Canon EF 50mm f/1.8 STM prime lens for 100 USD.
-It is know as one of the best budget portrait lens for Canon and while it was really amazing I have to admit I rarely used it.
+It is known as one of the best budget portrait lenses for Canon and while it was really amazing I have to admit I rarely used it.